 Improving our knowledge of brain disorders

-Our research into the mechanisms of brain diseases draws on substantial synergies with the gene discovery work at the MRC Centre for Neuropsychiatric Gentics and Genomics (MRC CNGG), where substantial progress has been made over the last decade in identifying risk genes for neurodevelopmental disorders such as schizophrenia, bipolar disorder and autism, and neurodegenerative disorders such as Alzheimer’s disease and Parkinson’s disease.
+Our research into the mechanisms of brain diseases draws on substantial synergies with the gene discovery work at the MRC Centre for Neuropsychiatric Genetics and Genomics (MRC CNGG), where substantial progress has been made over the last decade in identifying risk genes for neurodevelopmental disorders such as schizophrenia, bipolar disorder and autism, and neurodegenerative disorders such as Alzheimer’s disease and Parkinson’s disease.

 For many of these variants, the mechanisms by which they confer disease risk are not known, and we investigate the effects of these genetic variants (and their interaction with the environment) on brain structure and function and on behaviour.
 This work is supported by our growing genetic imaging cohort and several international collaborations.